liuguoyou/analysis-synthesis-deblurring/README.md

                             by side) (default: False)

 ## Environment
-To create the virtual environment with the required packages to run the code do the following:
+To create a virtual environment with the required packages to run the code do the following:

 1. Create a virtual environment named "deblurring-env" (in the current working directory):